pygraphviz/pygraphviz/doc/source/reference/api_notes.rst

      (root) graph.
 The are primarily used for clustering of nodes when drawing with dot.

-  Pygraphviz supports most of the Graphviz API but at this point does not handle Graphviz subgraphs.
-There is a subgraph() method but it is not the same subgraph as in dot format files.
+  Pygraphviz supports most of the Graphviz API.